google-ai-edge/mediapipe/mediapipe/pose_tracking_dll/README.md

 ## Description
-The pose_tracking_dll module allows for building a dll library that can be used with any C++ project.
+The pose_tracking_dll module allows for building a Mediapipe-based pose tracking DLL library that can be used with any C++ project.
 All the dependencies such as tensorflow are built statically into the dll.

 Currently, the following features are supported:
 - Segmenting the person(s) of interest